oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

 1. The instance stores pointers to the graph :capterm:`topology` and :capterm:`attributes <Attribute>` of vertices and edges.

-2. The reference count indicating how many graph objects refer to the same implementation.
+2. The reference count indicates how many graph objects refer to the same implementation.

 3. The graph increments the reference count for it to be equal to the number of graph objects sharing the same implementation.